AkramRickon/ProgrammingHero-JobTask-Solved/README.md

 **Output:** <br/>
 It will return an object from the function.
 That object will have 4 lists named as A, B, C, D respectively .
 Think A, B , C, D as line names in front of the vaccine booth.<br/>

 - A will have person with age 20-30 with temperature less than 100
--  will have person with age 31-40 with temperature less than 100
+- B will have person with age 31-40 with temperature less than 100
-- will have person with age 41-50 with temperature less than 100
+- C will have person with age 41-50 with temperature less than 100
-- will have any range of age with temperature greater than equal 100 **Each array will be sort by even ages people** <br/>
+- D will have any range of age with temperature greater than equal 100 **Each array will be sort by even ages people** <br/>
 Sample:<br/>